centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 server from which the discovery will be made:

 ![image](../../assets/monitoring/discovery/host-discovery-wizard-step-2.png)

+Some providers ask for other parameters such as a proxy if the discovery is made on an online service and/or credentials.

 Then, some additional parameters might be needed to define the scope of the
 discovery: